cmu-phil/py-tetrad/README.md

       export JAVA_HOME=/Library/java/JavaVirtualMachines/amazon-corretto-18.jdk

       python3 examples_continuous.py

+      python3 examples_discrete.py

+      python3 examples_mixed.py

-This should cause the examples to run various algorithms in (Java) Tetrad and print out result graphs in several different ways in Python--using the original Java graph class, using the PCALG-style general graph matrix, and using GeneralGraph in causal-learn.
+These last three commands should cause the examples to run various algorithms in (Java) Tetrad and print out result graphs in several different ways in Python--using the original Java graph class, using the PCALG-style general graph matrix, and using GeneralGraph in causal-learn.

 **This project is not yet stable--it will be expanded in ways listed above, though the examples.py file is correct.**